Lone Peak Moon Tree

 The seeds for the sycamores taken on Apollo 14 were originally collected in Claiborne County, Mississippi and the seedlings grown at the Institute of Forest Genetics (IFG) southern station in Gulfport, Mississippi.

 A second Utah Moon Douglas fir planted at the State Capitol was destroyed by a freak tornado in August, 1999.
 According to the 29 April 1976 Utah Beaver Press (see clipping below) four seedlings were sent to Utah, two Douglas firs and two sycamores.
-The other trees are unaccounted for.
+The other two trees are unaccounted for, but the Douglas firs match the forest service records that two were allocated to Utah.

 [Lone Peak Moon Tree] [Salt Lake City Article Picture] [Lone Peak Moon Tree]